saraoros/team-profile-generator/README.md

   # Installation

   - In order to use this project, please make sure that you have Node downloaded onto your machine.
 If you need help downloading Node, you can download Node on their webpage here: https://nodejs.org/en/download/.
-Then run the command `node index` and answer the question prompts to create your team's web page.
+After downloading `Node` run the command `npm i` and then run the command `node index` and answer the question prompts to create your team's web page.

   # Technologies